 Consequently the Admissions Committees tend to consider every application individually and on its own merits, taking into account (among other things) the degree of difficulty involved in the undergraduate degree or high school curriculum, the competitiveness of the school, the course load carried by the student and other factors.

-Interviews are not required for those applying to University College Cork or Trinity College Dublin.
-However, Queen’s University Belfast conducts a online interview as part of their selection process.
+University College Cork and Queen’s University Belfast conduct a online interview as part of their selection process.
+Interviews are not required for those applying to Trinity College Dublin.

 Students who are currently enrolled in courses and who will not have final marks or earned their degree by the application deadline may be given a conditional offer by the schools.
 This is a common practice and allows students to (i) apply while they are still undertaking their current coursework and (ii) receive an offer of a place based on past coursework already completed and predicted marks.